pgorman/gsssg/README.md

 	$ gsssg -h

-For files named like `20171231.md` or `20171231235959.md`, Gsssg creates "forward" and "backward" links between files.
-Gsssg may also produce an RSS feed.

 If the file `page.tmpl` exists in the target directory, Gsssg reads it as a Go template for format output.
-If the first line if an input file is a Markdown header, Gsssg uses that as the title of the page;
+If the first line of an input file is a Markdown header, Gsssg uses that as the title of the page;
 otherwise, it uses the file name.

 Gsssg sets the date of the page as the first line containing a date formatted like "Sat Dec 31 09:18:57 EST 2016" or "Sun Jan  1 07:56:01 EST 2017".
 This is the default format of the GNU `date` command.

-If the file does not contain such a line, Gsssg sets the page date to the mtime of the file (see INODE(7)).
+For files named like `20171231.md` or `20171231235959.md`, Gsssg creates "forward" and "backward" links between files.
+It produces an `archive.html` page with a chronological list of pages.
+Gsssg produces an RSS feed for dated posts if the user specifies a site title, description, and URL as command line arguments.

 ## Dependencies ##